club-finder-manoa/club-finder-manoa.github.io/index.md

 ## **Development History**
 <!-- Explains the trajectory of development of the system: what was accomplished during each milestone.
 See the BowFolios system for details -->
 - **[M1](https://github.com/orgs/club-finder-manoa/projects/1/views/1?layout=board)** (Milestone 1)
-  - Complete mockups for major pages
+  - Completed mockups for major pages
-  - Define database schema
+  - Defined database schemas
-  - Deploy to Digital Ocean
+  - Deployed to Digital Ocean

 - **[M2](https://github.com/orgs/club-finder-manoa/projects/2)** (Milestone 2)
   - Integrate all mockup pages to deployed website
   - Refine database schema